guettli/ten-flying-fingers/README.md

 # Keys which are hard to access

-These keys are hard to access if you want to keep the poiting fingers on "F" and "J"
+These keys are hard to access if you want to keep the pointing fingers on "F" and "J"

 - Pos1, End
 - CursorUp, CursorDown, CursorLeft, CursorRight
 - PageUp, PageDown
 - Backspace
 - Del
+- ...

 # History
-I used Emacs for more then 15 years.
+I used Emacs for more than 15 years.
 Mostly for programming Python.
 In 2015 I switched from Emacs to PyCharm.
 In Emacs it is easy to go to the beginning/end of a line.
-During configuring PyCharm I asked myself: Why not configure this once?
-Why configure every single application?
+During configuring PyCharm I asked myself: Why not configure this once for all applications?
+Why configure keyboard short cuts for every single application?

 Other example: In thunderbird many users configure a shortcut to delete mails.
 The del-key works, but users configure a short cut.
 Why?
-Because "del" is hard to access....
+Because "del" is too hard to access....

 # I am happy with most other keys on the keyboard

 I know that there are alternative keyboard layouts like neo2 or colemark.
 I am happy with the default QWERTY or QWERTZ layout.
-I want to improve QWERTY, I don't want to replace it.
+I want to improve the default layout, I don't want to replace it.
 I want to be able to use the keyboard of my team mates and family members like I am used to.

 Related: http://forum.colemak.com/viewtopic.php?id=1914